-Title: Supervising the pre-installation planning for retrofit works in the workplace Unit Number: A/650/0907 650/0907 Learning outcome The learner will be a Assessment criteria The learner can: 1 Supervise the workforce to conduct pre-installation checks in accordance with organisational requirements.
-1.1 Supervise the workforce to conduct pre-installation checks in accordance with organisational requirements for at least six of the following: accuracy and completeness of project information building condition health and safety hazards fire safety temporary works protection of existing fabric and services suitability of materials working in and around buildings and their occupants and neighbouring properties environment and ecology including but not limited to safeguarding protected species heritage significance discovery architectural and archaeological features organisational requirements, are necessary and how to supervise them 1.3 Describe why accuracy and completeness of project information is required, and how to determine these 1.4 Discern the implications of building conditions and common building defects for retrofit works including but not limited to: moisture ingress including but not limited to: damp, salts and causes of dampness, rain penetration, rising damp internal moisture vapour poor indoor air quality inadequate ventilation existing and damaged services structural defects.
+Title: Supervising the pre-installation planning for retrofit works in the workplace Unit Number: A/650/0907

+Unit Number: A/650/0907 Learning outcomes Assessment criteria The learner will be able to: The learner can: Supervise the workforce to conduct pre-installation checks in accordance with organisational requirements.
+1.1 Supervise the workforce to conduct pre-installation checks in accordance with organisational requirements for at least six of the following: - accuracy and completeness of project information - building condition - health and safety hazards - fire safety - temporary works - protection of existing fabric and services - suitability of materials - working in and around buildings and their occupants and neighbouring properties - environment and ecology including but not limited to safeguarding protected species - heritage significance - discovery architectural and archaeological features 1.2 Explain why pre-installation checks, in accordance with organisational requirements, are necessary and how to supervise them 1.3 Describe why accuracy and completeness of project information is required, and how to determine these 1.4 Discern the implications of building conditions and common building defects for retrofit works including but not limited to: - moisture ingress including but not limited to: damp, salts and causes of dampness, rain penetration, rising damp - internal moisture vapour - poor indoor air quality - inadequate ventilation - existing and damaged services - structural defects.
 1.5 Detail the importance of building condition and repair and maintenance as the first stage in energy efficiency improvements.
 1.6 Specify health and safety hazards including but not limited to failure of fire safety systems, poor ventilation for the workforce (roof space, inside the property and under floor) and services.
 1.7 Explain how to supervise temporary works as required during retrofit works.

-Learning outcomes Assessment criteria The learner will be able to: The lea arner can: 1.8 Detail why protection of existing fabric and services is required and how to do this.
+Learning outcomes The learner will be able to: Assessment criteria The learner can: 1.8 Detail why protection of existing fabric and services is required and how to do this.
 1.9 Explain the difference in performance characteristics between traditional and modern materials and construction methods with particular reference to the breathability and permeability characteristics of traditional building fabric.
 1.10 Determine why identifying building materials and construction methods for buildings of different ages including alterations and additions is required and specify how to do this.
 1.11 Determine the materials proposed are suitable and in sufficient quantity to achieve the design outcomes.
 1.12 Discuss how to work in and around buildings and their occupants including neighbouring properties and site constraints.
 1.13 Distinguish between the potential environmental and ecological impacts of retrofit works and recognise how to respond including but not limited to safeguarding protected species.
 1.14 Explain key terms and concepts including heritage values, heritage significance, heritage impact assessment, sustainable development and management of traditional and historic buildings and structures.
 1.15 Select and summarise legislation and official guidance specific to heritage, traditional and protected buildings.
 1.16 Outline why reporting the discovery of architectural or archaeological features to the person responsible is required and detail how to do this.